Emrion/bin-upgrade/README.md

 # bin-upgrade

-This is a try to automate in a way the FreeBSD binary upgrade (`freebsd-update`).
+This is a try to automate in some ways the FreeBSD binary upgrade (`freebsd-update`).
 But, it's not a means to do an unatended upgrade.
 Indeed, there is just as much or more interaction than the use of `freebsd-update`.

+**WARNING**: this is a beta version for the moment.
+Do not use on a system you care for.

 ---------------------------------
 Usage: `bin-upgrade command`